EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 * `--target-time TARGET_TIME`: to specify a timestamp
 * `--target-xid TARGET_XID`: to specify a transaction ID
+* `--target-lsn TARGET_LSN`: to specify a Log Sequence Number (LSN) - requires PostgreSQL 10 or higher
 * `--target-name TARGET_NAME`: to specify a named restore point previously created with the pg_create_restore_point(name) function[^TARGET_NAME]